GoogleCloudPlatform/pgadapter/README.md

 ## Logging

 PGAdapter uses `java.util.logging` for logging.

+### Default Logging

+PGAdapter by default configures `java.util.logging` to do the following:
+1. Log messages of level WARNING and higher are logged to `stderr`.
+2. Log messages of level INFO are logged to `stdout`.
+3. Log messages of higher levels than INFO are not logged.

+You can supply your own logging configuration with the `-Djava.util.logging.config.file` System property.
+See the next section for an example.

+The default log configuration described in this section was introduced in version 0.33.0 of PGAdapter.
+Prior to that, PGAdapter used the default `java.util.logging` configuration, which logs everything to `stderr`.

+You can disable the default PGAdapter log configuration and go back to the standard `java.util.logging` configuration by starting PGAdapter with the command line argument `-legacy_logging`.

+### Custom Logging Configuration

 Create a `logging.properties` file to configure logging messages.
 See the following example for an example to get fine-grained logging.

 ```
 handlers=java.util.logging.ConsoleHandler,java.util.logging.FileHandler